nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-12-27-vulnnet_node.md

 ![screenshot21](../assets/images/vulnnet_node/screenshot21.png)

-Also note that there is another notable file called **vulnnet-job.service**, which is also writable by us.
+Also note that there is another notable file called **vulnnet-job.service** in the same directory, which is also writable by us.

 Doing some research, I discovered that: